Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Data Collection

 \subsubsection{Parliaments of Greece, Spain and UK}

-Our main analysis focuses on tweets from members of the UK's, Spain's, and Greece's parliaments from January to December 2021.
-For this time period, we scraped a continuous collection of tweets, \textit{2021 Main Dataset}, from 1,040 members of parliaments (UK: 577, Spain: 279, Greece: 184).
+Our main analysis focuses on tweets from members of the UK's, Spain's, and Greece's parliaments from January to December 2021, will be referred to as: \textit{2021 Main Dataset}.
+For this time period, we scraped a continuous collection of tweets from 1,040 members of parliaments (UK: 577, Spain: 279, Greece: 184).
 The Twitter accounts of the MPs were manually retrieved and verified using either their respective parliament official website or Google search.
 There are several cases where MPs do not own a Twitter account or they have a protected account which makes the retrieval of their tweets impossible.
 Consequently, our dataset is not necessarily proportional to the actual parliaments distributions, e.g., in the UK the governing Conservative party has a 56\% of the total seats whereas in our UK dataset the Conservative party represents 54\% of the total MPs.
 Finally, it is worth noting that Greek MPs tend to be the least involved with Twitter with only 61\% of them actually having an active account in contrast to the UK's and Spanish MPs with 96\% and 85\% active accounts respectively.

-Table 5 displays text statistics extracted from tweets of the three main parliaments.
+We further analyse the data gathered and explore text features that according to previous research \cite{pancer2016popularity,nanath2021leveraging} are related to the virality of tweets.
+Table \ref{tab:control_stats} displays text statistics extracted from tweets of the three main parliaments.
 Specifically, the percentage of tweets that include emojis, hashtags, mentions, and URLs as well as the percentage of upper case characters are shown.
 The overall majority of the tweets (68\%) contain at least one URL which is not surprising as sharing news and commenting on them is one of the main use case of Twitter.
-It is interesting to note that Greek MPs tend to use less emojis than their UK and Spain counterparts (44\% and 40\% less), while they include hashtags 44\% more often.
+It is interesting to note that Greek MPs tend to use fewer emojis than their UK and Spain counterparts (44\% and 40\% less), while they include hashtags more often (44\%).
 The above statistics are going to be utilized in our regression analysis in Section \ref{sec:sentvir}.